wumbabum/bgg_sorter/README.md

 - Implement appropriate delays between requests
 - Cache responses when possible
 - The API may return HTTP 202 (Accepted) for large requests that need processing time

+## Frontend Vision

+The web interface will use Phoenix LiveView to create a reactive board game collection browser.
+Users enter their BGG username to load their collection, then filter and sort games client-side by name, year, rating, number of players, and other attributes.
+Number of players should include any game that has a minimum number of players to maximum number of players that includes the number entered on the form.
+Clicking any game opens a modal with detailed information, statistics, and images loaded asynchronously.
+The interface will feature clean responsive design, fast filtering, graceful error handling with retry options, and caching of loaded game details for optimal performance.
+LiveView's server-side state management and WebSocket reactivity will provide seamless real-time updates while maintaining accessibility standards.